 - Keep faucets on.
 If a pipe has frozen, your first impulse might be to turn off the faucet.
 Instead, you should leave the faucet on!
 Flowing water can help thaw the frozen part of the pipe.

 - Call a plumber.
 If you've tried all these methods and your pipes are still frozen, don’t despair.
 Instead, contact John C. Flood’s plumbers immediately.
-One of our plumbers can fix the problem anytime, 24 hours a day, seven days a week.
-Having a plumber on call can ensure that your frozen pipe doesn't burst.
+Our call center is open 24 hours per day, seven days a week to take care of your home if you have a burst frozen pipe.
+Call John C. Flood at (703) 752-1266 to enlist the help of our expert plumbers today!